realitytracing/Reality-Tracing-WIP/part-2-tools.md

 Systems that remain compatible with ordinary, low-pressure life over sustained periods provide evidence of underlying fitness.
 Systems that persist only through escalating pressure, coercion, or continual emergency signaling indicate misalignment.

+Reality tracing can be used without committing to replacement or reform.
+In many cases, the task is simply to treat an existing system as an artifact, trace where its costs land in human energy, attention, and time, and make those costs legible.
+Commitment, rejection, or redesign can occur later—if at all.

 When outcomes diverge from expectation, the default assumption is **model incompleteness**, not exception.

 **Model disposal is a feature, not a failure.**